s-contento/TP/README.md

 ## Brief Packages Description

+- **material** : contains the report, images and videos of the project.
 - **turtlebot3** : contains the packages used for the robot description (URDF) together with other packages that implements SLAM (gmapping), localization (amcl) and the joystick simulation (teleop).
 - **turtlebot3_simulations**: contains the stuff needed for the simulation of both the robot and the environment in gazebo.
 - **ar_marker_test** and **aruco_ros** : are used to work with Aruco AR Marker.